Rotating Historical Exhibits at CWS

 World War II Morale Posters from the Sioux Falls Army Air Forces Technical School

-In conjunction with The Radiomen, this case displays several morale posters created by the Drafting and Reproduction Division of the technical school.
+Between 1942 and 1945, around 45,000 men and women received training in radio mechanics at an Army Air Forces Technical School in Sioux Falls, SD.
+This case displays several morale posters created by the school's Drafting and Reproduction Division.
 The posters were designed by local base personnel and reflect their attitudes about international events as well as the radio mechanics training students received.
 They were donated by the family of William B. Mauschbaugh, a leader in the Drafting and Reproduction Division at the Sioux Falls school.

 Sometimes the Stamps Tell the Story: Postage Stamps of the Third Reich